- 1/2 cup baking cocoa

 - Drop by rounded tablespoonfuls 2 in. apart onto greased baking sheets.
 Flatten slightly with a spoon.
 Bake at 350° for 10-12 minutes or until firm to the touch.
 Remove to wire racks to cool.

-- In a saucepan, combine flour and salt.
+- In a small saucepan, combine flour and salt.
 Gradually whisk in milk until smooth; cook and stir over medium-high heat until thick, 5-7 minutes.
 Remove from heat.
 Cover and refrigerate until completely cool.

 Reviews forOld-Fashioned Whoopie Pies